miloradrajic/kopa-payment/README.txt

 == Changelog ==

+= 1.1.16 =
+* Updated saving function to work with High-Performance Order Storage in Woocommerce, updated ajax functions.

 = 1.1.15 =
 * Updated option for choosing posting endpoint to be regular redirect or via REST api, and moved updating order status functions to bank data posting event.